 tsdb=> CALL _timescaledb_functions.repair_relation_acls();

-WARNING: Note that this requires superuser privileges (since you're modifying the
+This requires superuser privileges (since you're modifying the pg_class

 from all tables, so use with caution.